A sustainable mixed community for living, working, education, culture, retail and entertainment

 White City is fast establishing itself as a new West London community and destination: with excellent transport connections, unrivalled shopping at Westfield, innovation campus from Imperial College, the cultural beacon that is the BBC (and ITV too), creative & tech hub White City Place, and thousands of quality new homes.

 Westfield London’s second phase comprises an additional 750,000 sq ft of new retail, cafés, restaurants and leisure, bringing the UK’s No.1 ranked shopping centre (Source: CACI) up to a total of 425 outlets.
 250,000 sq ft is dedicated to a new department store for John Lewis, set to open in March 2018.

 White City Place is a creative business district with 700,000 sq ft of new office space, including 3,000 BBC staff who continue to make the area a vibrant and creative working environment.

-Transport for London plans to open 31 of its railway arches near Wood Lane Tube station.
-Largely unused, TfL aims to transform these arches into a diverse mix of commercial, leisure and retail space as well as creating new pedestrian passageways to improve connectivity in the neighbourhood and introduce new cycle parking.
+Transport for London is opening 31 of its railway arches near Wood Lane Tube station.
+Largely unused, they are transforming these arches into a diverse mix of commercial, leisure and retail space as well as creating new pedestrian passageways to improve connectivity in the neighbourhood and introduce new cycle parking.